MicrosoftDocs/biztalk-docs/biztalk/technical-guides/why-it-is-important-to-test.md

 2. Manually validate the correct content and structure of a message.
 Because multiple schemas are often present in a project, the messages may be a mixture of flat file and XML and may also contain cross field dependencies.

    > [!NOTE]
    >  An example of this would be any project involving SWIFT messages.
 These are flat file messages that have cross field dependencies.
 That is, one field’s value depends on another – simple XSD validation will not do here; hence the SWIFT Accelerator makes use of the BizTalk Rules Engine for validation of the messages.
-For more information about the [SWIFT Accelerator](https://go.microsoft.com/fwlink/?LinkID=79657), see [SWIFT Accelerator](https://go.microsoft.com/fwlink/?LinkID=79657) (https://go.microsoft.com/fwlink/?LinkID=79657).
+For more information about the [SWIFT Accelerator](/biztalk/adapters-and-accelerators/accelerator-swift/microsoft-biztalk-accelerator-for-swift-documentation).

 3. Manually check the event logs on the BizTalk Server computers for errors.